laashub-soa/neco-apps/docs/maintenance.md

 ---------------------------------

 There is no official kubernetes manifests for prometheus.
-So, check changes in release notes for both prometheus and alertmanager and make necessary actions.
+So, check changes in release notes on github for both prometheus and alertmanager and make necessary actions.

 calico